Maghnie/docs/developers/api-documentation/guides-and-tutorials/alarming.md

 ## Modifying alarms

-The previous alarm might have been set to defensively and not trigger unless there is small party going on in your office.
+The previous alarm might have been set to defensively not trigger unless there is a small party going on in your office.
 In order to provoke an alert, we now set a ridiculously low _threshold\_crit_ and also define a much shorter reminder period for the repetition of the alarms.

 {% tabs %}
 {% tab title="Python" %}